QSB Syllabus

 • Time: Tuesdays from 9:30am-11:30am

-• Instructor(s): Deborah Klos
+• Instructor(s): Sarah Cowles

 Recommended elective courses: Choose two from the courses below or the additional course options list (subject to student eligibility and course availability).